GUIDE 2: ISSUES IN METHODS

 Social Learning and Socialization

-How does Social Perception relate to Self-Presentation and Self-Concept?
+Compare how Social Perception relates to Self-Presentation and Self-Concept?

-Types of learning theories and applications to roles and socialization
+Apply types of learning theories to roles and socialization

 Group Influences and Interaction Processes

 What are cohorts and aggregates?
 How are these entities useful and how

 do they differ from "groups"?
 Basic group definition and properties.

 What are the effects of group size?
 What are major sources of group influence?
 What are "good" and "bad" effects of group cohesion?